 - Even if you earn less than the $75,000 GST income threshold, as an Uber driver you need to register for GST.
 (More on that below…).

-From August 2015, the ATO confirmed all Uber drivers are required to register for GST.
-This means you submit the GST portion of your Uber fares to the ATO.
-This is in addition to the tax you need to pay for income you earn as a driver.
+Drivers need to submit the GST portion of your Uber fares to the ATO in addition to the tax you pay for the income you earn as a driver.

-Uber drivers should register for GST then start to lodge quarterly a BAS statement and pay GST obligations.
-If you don’t do this, you’re asking for trouble with the ATO and Uber is unlikely to help you out of your personal ATO troubles – it’s not like the State Transport fines that Uber sometimes covers for you.
+If you don’t do this, you’re asking for trouble with the ATO, and Uber is unlikely to help you out of your personal ATO troubles – it’s not like the State Transport fines that Uber sometimes cover for you.

 How do I pay the ATO’s Uber tax?